CooperCao/google-stb.platform.vendor.broadcom.refsw/BSEAV/connectivity/wlan/README.txt

      1. B_WLAN_VER specifies the major version of the WLAN source code (e.g., "STB7271_BRANCH_15_10" or "EAGLE_10_10_84")
         If not specified, the default is "STB7271_BRANCH_15_10".

+     2. No more brands in Single code base:
-     2. B_WLAN_BRAND specifies which set of WLAN source code will be used for the build.
-If not specified the default is "linux-external-stbsoc".
+        /*B_WLAN_BRAND specifies which set of WLAN source code will be used for the build.
+If not specified *the default is "linux-external-stbsoc".
+ 	*

-        B_WLAN_BRAND=linux-external-stbsoc       # (Default) Builds using standard WLAN code base B_WLAN_BRAND=linux-mfgtest-stbsoc        # Builds using special "manufacturing test" code base
+  	*       B_WLAN_BRAND=linux-external-stbsoc       # (Default) Builds using standard WLAN code base
+   	*      B_WLAN_BRAND=linux-mfgtest-stbsoc        # Builds using special "manufacturing test" code base

      3. WLAN_DEFAULT_BUILDCFG specifies a list of "targets" for the build.